 Eventually, what you get is an interconnected tree (or graph) which becomes your user’s journey (and conversation) map.

-[A]: It’s similar to a mind map I’ve talked about previously.
+It’s similar to a mind map I’ve talked about previously.
 It is a visualization of a journey your user must take to achieve a certain goal.
 In the case of a conversation, the goal is to receive a certain piece of information.
 Key points to consider are:

-- Customers’ motivation: what made your customers come to your website/blog/e-store in the first place?
+What made your customers come to your website/blog/e-store in the first place?
 What could they be looking for?

 If you know what questions your visitors/ customers could have once they land on your website then your chatbot can handle the situation accordingly.

-- Customers’ channels: where does the interaction take place?
+Where does the interaction take place?

 It may take place on your website (or e-store, or social media channel).
 But your customer could enter your e-store through another page than the home page.
 Would you like your chatbot to send a specific message if the entry point is, for example, a contact page or pricing list?
 If so, what would be the flow of such conversation and what would you like to gain from it?